expatfile/next-runtime-env/README.md

 $ react-env <args> -- <command>
 ```

-This will generate a `__ENV.js` file in the dest directory `/path/to/build` and then run the command.
-The command will have all the environment variable available in `process.env`, great for server side rending and other use-cases.

 - `<command>`

 You may pass a command, such as a nodejs entry file to the `react-env` cli tool.
-The command will have all the environment variable available in `process.env`, great for server side rending and other use-cases.
+For example `react-scripts`, `next dev`, `next start`

 - `--env`, `-e` **(default: null)**

-Parse an environment specific env-pile via the value of an exisitng environment variable.
+Parse an environment specific env-file via the value of an exisitng environment variable.
 For example `--env APP_ENV` where `APP_ENV=staging` would load `.env.staging, .env.local, .env` in that order with the latter taking priority.

 - `--path`, `-p` **(default: null)**